Shuhin/Basic-Calendar-App/README.md

 # Event Calendar App

-Download as ZIP file, extrat, and then run in Android Studio.
+Download as ZIP file, extract, and then run in Android Studio.